MoserMichael/python-obj-system/gen-iterator.md

 ```

-# wasteful example to compute the five ten squares
+# wasteful example to compute the five ten squares - get us a list of input numbers
 range_list = [x for x in range(1, 6) ]

 print(range_list)